-Lastly, a quite different set of tests are based on contemporary psychology.
-Using factor analysis on language or psychometric data, psychologists found that five personality traits-Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism- emerged as the most parsimonious way to characterize someone's personality.
+Lastly, a quite different set of tests is based on contemporary psychology.
+Using factor analysis on language or psychometric data, psychologists found that five personality traits-Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism-emerged as the most parsimonious way to characterize someone's personality.
 The Big Five personality schema is based on the idea that personality traits should be expressed in natural language (Goldberg 1993), while the Five Factor is based on psychometric data via personality questionnaires (McCrae and John 1992).
 Although the two differ, both assume personality traits can be discovered empirically instead of extracted from theory.

-Big Five and Five Factor are theories and not tests, but many tests are based on them, including NEO-PI-R, HEXACO, and the Hogan Personality Inventory.
-NEO-PI-R has 240 items, such as "I get irritated easily", to which one agrees or disagrees on a five-point Likert scale.
+Big Five and Five Factor are theories and not tests, but many tests are based on them, including the Neuroticism-Extraversion-Openness Personality Inventory-Revised (NEO-PI-R) the Honesty/Humility-Emotionality-Extraversion-Argreeableness-Conscientousness-Opennes to Experience (HEXACO) test, and the Hogan Personality Inventory.
+NEO-PI-R has 240 items, such as "I get irritated easily," to which one agrees or disagrees on a five-point Likert scale.
 The others work similarly.
-For convenience we'll refer to tests based on Big Five or Five Factor as "Big Five" tests.
+For convenience, we'll refer to tests based on Big Five or Five Factor as "Big Five" tests.
 We will now consider a few ethical concerns raised by these tests.